30-Sep-25 Blog

 Currency spot return

-Forecasting currency spot returns is admittedly a challenging endeavor.
+Forecasting currency spot returns (the change in currency price) is admittedly a challenging endeavor.
 Long-run currency forecasting is equally difficult.
 Measures such as purchasing power parity or interest rate parity rely, in part, on unchanging macroeconomic and monetary conditions which may or may not play out as expected.
 In the shorter term, uncertainty remains over the strength of the economy recovery as well as the reaction function of global central banks to economy acceleration and any inflationary pressures.

-What we can observe from history is that long term spot returns, in some cases, are relatively close to zero despite significantly volatility at times.
-For example, the Euro, as shown in Figure 6, since its inception on January 1, 1999, has depreciated just -0.6%, equating to just -0.22% per year.
-Given these very modest negative spot returns, taking on currency risk has not been historically justified by spot returns.
+What we can observe from history is that long term spot returns, in some cases, were relatively small despite significantly volatility at times.
+For example, the Euro, as shown in Figure 7, since its inception on January 1, 1999, has returned -0.6%, which equates to -2 basis points of spot return per annum.
+Given no spot return after two and a half decades, taking on currency risk has not been historically justified by any spot return, either positive or negative.

-Looking at the US Dollar index (DXY) over a longer time frame, the story remains the same: Since DXY’s inception in 1967, the spot return on the US Dollar index equates to around -2 basis points (“bps”) per annum over the past 5 decades (see Figure 7)
+Looking at the US Dollar Index (DXY) over a longer time frame, the story remains the same: Since DXY’s inception in 1967, the spot return on the US Dollar index equates to around -2 basis points (“bps”) per annum over the past nearly 6 decades (see Figure 8).

-Source: Bloomberg as of of 9/30/2024.
+Source: Bloomberg as of 9/30/2025.
 Past performance is not indicative of future results.
 It is not possible to invest directly in an index.

 Currency carry

-As previously mentioned, due to higher interest rates in the US as compared to international developed countries, currency carry has been a significant tailwind for currency hedging over the past decade.
-As interest rates diverged significantly in 2022, these differentials continue to favor US investors who hedge international developed currency exposure back to US Dollars for the next few years.
-While these interest rate differentials are expected to narrow, Figure 8 shows that currency carry implied in the fx forward market is still quite positive over the intermediate term.
+As previously mentioned, due to higher interest rates in the US as compared to international developed countries, currency carry (the return from interest rate differences between countries) has been a significant tailwind for currency hedging over the past decade.
+As interest rates diverged significantly in 2022, these differentials continued to favor US investors who hedged international developed currency exposure back to US Dollars for the next few years.
+While these interest rate differentials are expected to narrow, Figure 9 shows that currency carry implied in the fx forward market (where investors can lock in an exchange rate for future transactions) and still appears quite positive over the intermediate term.

-*Blue dots represent the implied carry in the 1, 2, and 3-year fx forward prices.
+*Green diamonds represent implied carry (discounted future prices from interest rate differentials) in the 1, 2, and 3-year fx forward prices.

 Focusing on volatility

-While the strength of the US Dollar and the benefits of US Dollar carry have proven to be strong tailwinds for currency hedging over the past decade, these two drivers of relative returns can be subject to changing market environments.
+While the strength of the US Dollar and the benefits of US Dollar carry appear to have been strong tailwinds for currency hedging over the past decade, these two drivers of relative returns can be subject to changing market environments.
 Risk as measured by volatility and drawdowns, we would argue, are more structural arguments for hedging currency risk for EAFE equity exposures.

 Over the long-term, currency unhedged EAFE equities have realized significantly higher volatility relative to local markets.
-Figure 9 shows that looking at 5-year periods since 1969 (the index inception date) the MSCI EAFE Currency Unhedged Index has realized higher volatility than the MSCI EAFE Local Index in more than 93% of these 5-year rolling windows.
+Figure 10 shows that looking at 5-year periods since 1969 (the index inception date) the MSCI EAFE Currency Unhedged Index has realized higher volatility than the MSCI EAFE Local Index in more than 93% of these 5-year rolling windows (on average, 2.6% less volatile per year).

-This has translated directly into more severe average drawdowns for MSCI EAFE Currency Unhedged as shown in Figure 11.
+This has translated directly into more severe average drawdowns (losses of value) for MSCI EAFE Currency Unhedged as shown in Figure 12.

 Max drawdown by calendar year